mihalisalexakos/CurCalc/README.md

     <h3>CurrencyConverter.vue</h3>
       Combines and styles all components above.
-      Fetches data from backend and updates values for components above(Available currencies, exchange rate etc)
+      Fetches data from backend and updates values for components above(Available currencies, exchange rate etc)<br>
-      Prevents potential user input errors:
+      Prevents potential user input errors:<br>
-      - Inserting invalid numbers (0 <) or characters as monetary value,
+      - Inserting invalid numbers (0 <) or characters as monetary value,<br>
-      - Attempting invalid conversions for currencies that do not have exchange rates for each other
+      - Attempting invalid conversions for currencies that do not have exchange rates for each other<br>
-      - Trying to convert with some elements being null
+      - Trying to convert with some elements being null<br>
-      - Trying to convert when there are no exchange rates stored in the database
+      - Trying to convert when there are no exchange rates stored in the database<br>
     <h3>LoginForm.vue</h3>
       Handles client-side login logic.
       For this assignment I used sessionStorage to temporarily store and share the